 If all of these methods have failed and you still see a red light on or flashing on your controller, there may be something wrong with the controller’s ribbon cable, and you will have to replace it.
-If you are confident that you can replace your PS4 controller’s ribbon cable on your own, you can follow this guide.

-However, it is best if you go to a technician to get the ribbon cable replaced.
+It is best if you go to a technician to get the ribbon cable replaced.
 They would know how to safely disassemble your PS4 controller and replace the ribbon cable without messing with anything else.

 You can also get your PS4 controller inspected by a technician if you have been using it for years now.
 A PS4 controller’s battery tends to wear out after years of use.
 So you may need a battery replacement if that’s the case.